What our Collective says about Rest Periods for EMS:

 • For shifts 10 hours or longer, an employee is entitled to two 30-minute breaks.

-Therefore, call your supervisor, explain what you need, and make the most of your 30 minute rest periods.
+Please call your district supervisor, explain what you need, and make the most of your 30 minute rest periods.

 AHSEMS > Rest Period FAQ

-(Please note that this document was published in Winter 2021 - Some of the At Hospital Rest direction may no longer apply due to the 45 min/ EMS Returned to Community Initiative)
+(Please note that this document was published in Winter 2021 - Some of the At Hospital Rest direction may no longer apply due to the 45 min/ EMS Returned to Community Initiative / Emergent Offload Process)

 Other benefits of opening a dialog with your Supervisor